 GFAC was approached by local film makers in 2001 who said the needs of local film makers were not being met and asked GFAC to start a local film festival to draw attention to the art and to unify local film makers.
 GFAC accepted the challenge and in 2003 produced the First Annual Flint Film Festival.
 Three groups of local film makers served on the planning committee the first year including Equinox Productions, Fifth Sun Films and Blackmore Productions.
 GFAC produced this festival for three years until the planning committee decided to take it to the next level – independent.

 In 2006 the Buckham Alley Theatre (BAT) lost their home when their landlord sold the property to a new company.
 GFAC took BAT into our building providing storage, office and rehearsal space.
 We helped them find performance spaces and helped them secure funding from the Ruth Mott Foundation to help with their reorganization.
 Three years later we still seek a permanent affordable performing space for BAT.
 At the present time they are stable, have built up a small reserve cash account and are producing quality theater.
 Their recent production of “Escanaba In Da Moonlight,” a BAT favorite, had a successful touring run to four communities including Holly, Durand, Almont and Frankenmuth.
+Their most recent production, “Driving Miss Daisy” was produced in the GFAC gallery in May, 2023.

 In 2007 Red Ink Studios and Art at the Market approached GFAC requesting consultation in fund raising.
 We asked both of them to become a partner in our Cool City Art Auction.
 This not only provided them with funds immediately but also walked them through the process of producing a fund raising event.
 With this knowledge they would be able to design and implement their own future fund raising events.

 GFAC invited the youth arts group in downtown Flint, the Creative Alliance to join the Cool City Art Auction in 2009.
 It became their best fund raising event to date.
+The auction increased to 5 locations making it similar to ARTWALK in it’s format, gaining in popularity.

 GFAC began an in-house business for the production of public art for corporations and other organizations.
 In the past decade GFAC has commissioned more than 100 works of public art in corporations throughout Genesee County.
 The Ruth Mott Foundation enlisted GFAC to design and implement a summer outdoor sculpture program at the Charles Stewart Mott estate, Applewood.
 The project, Art In The Gardens, became an annual program.
 Michigan artists apply to show their work on the estate from May to October.
 The proposals are juried and the selected artists are paid a stipend for displaying their work.